 Cold Winter Zone Clematis Recommendations:

 There are also types of clematis that are hardy to zone 3.
 These clematises are usually in the Class C types that produce flowers on new wood and get sheered to the ground in fall.
 If you are in zone three, you can try these winter-hardy varieties:

 - White Swan- Creamy white.

 All clematis can be grown as ground cover, but they look much more stunning climbing an arbor, trellis, or porch supports.
+Planting clematis near a trellis or archway is a great way to add height to your garden.
 There are many varieties available in numerous hues, single and double flowers, small petite flowers to large dinnerplate blooms – there is something for everyone in the clematis species.

 Clematis require full sun and evenly moist but well-draining, fertile soil.
 The soil should also be slightly acidic.
 They grow better if their flowers are in the sun, but their roots remain in the shade.
 The plants are not drought tolerant and will wilt significantly if not provided with adequate water.